Question: How should prescribers handle tracked (triplicate or duplicate) prescriptions required for outpatient use of controlled substances?

 - Record the TPP prescription identification number (unique to each prescription) in Connect Care (ideally in the comments field of the actual order).

-- Destroy any leftover paper copies or artefacts.
+- Destroy any leftover copies or artefacts.